-The application period will be open from 12nd January 2018 to 8th October 2018 or until vacancies are filled.
+The application period will be open from 10 January 2020 to 5 October 2020 (or until course is filled).
 Applications will be managed in order of arrival.
 Applications should be made online via UAB’s Intranet and has a cost of 30,21 euros.

 Steps to follow:

 - Acces the Intranet.

 - You need a NIU (university identification number) and a password.
 If you are not an EINA student, you can get them here aquí

 - Select the master's degree of your choice.